Helena Gualinga: Early life

-Gualinga was born in Sarayaku territory in Pastaza, Ecuador.
-She spent most of her teenage years living in Pargas and later in Turku, Finland where her father comes from.
+Gualinga spent most of her teenage years living in Pargas, Finland, and later in Turku, Finland, where her father comes from.
 She attends secondary school at the Cathedral School of Åbo.

 From a young age, Gualinga has witnessed the persecution of her family for standing against the interests of big oil companies and their environmental impact on Indigenous land.
 Several leaders members of her community have lost their life in violent conflicts against the government and corporations.
 She has stated for Yle that she sees her involuntary upbringing in such an agitated environment as an opportunity.

 Activism

 Gualinga has become a spokesperson for the Sarayaku Indigenous community.
 Her activism includes exposing the conflict between her community and oil companies by carrying an empowering message among the youth in local schools in Ecuador.
 She also actively exposes this message to the international community hoping to reach policy-makers.

-She and her family describe numerous ways in which they, as members of indigenous communities in the Amazon, have experienced climate change, including a higher prevalence of forest fires, desertification, direct destruction and disease spread by floods, and faster melting snow on mountain peaks.
+She and her family describe numerous ways in which they, as members of Indigenous communities in the Amazon, have experienced climate change, including a higher prevalence of forest fires, desertification, direct destruction and disease spread by floods, and faster melting snow on mountain peaks.
 These effects, she says, have been noticeable firsthand in the lifetimes of community elders.
 Gualinga describes that those elders have become aware of climate change regardless of their lack of scientific background.

 Gualinga held a sign that read "sangre indígena, ni una sola gota más" (Indigenous blood, not one more drop) outside of the UN headquarters in New York City at a demonstration with hundreds other of young environmental activists during the 2019 UN Climate Action Summit.

 Helena Gualinga participated in the COP25 in Madrid, Spain.
-She spoke about her concern on the Ecuadorian government authorizing oil extraction in indigenous land.
+She spoke about her concern on the Ecuadorian government authorizing oil extraction in Indigenous land.
 She said: "Our country's government is still granting our territories to the corporations responsible of climate change.
 This is criminal."
-She criticized the Ecuadorian government for claiming interest in protecting the Amazon during the conference instead of attending indigenous Amazon women's demands brought to the government during the 2019 Ecuadorian protests.
-She also expressed her disappointment towards world leaders' lack of interest to discuss topics brought by indigenous peoples to the conference.
+She criticized the Ecuadorian government for claiming interest in protecting the Amazon during the conference instead of attending Indigenous Amazon women's demands brought to the government during the 2019 Ecuadorian protests.
+She also expressed her disappointment towards world leaders' lack of interest to discuss topics brought by Indigenous peoples to the conference.